BoboTiG/python-mss/docs/source/support.rst

 Others
 ======

-Tested succesfully on Pypy 5.1.0 on Windows, but speed is terrible.
+Tested successfully on Pypy 5.1.0 on Windows, but speed is terrible.

 Abandoned